virgesmith/neworder/README.md

 [![Build Status](https://travis-ci.org/virgesmith/neworder.png?branch=master)](https://travis-ci.org/virgesmith/neworder)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-Neworder is a prototype C++ microsimulation package inspired by [openm++](https://ompp.sourceforge.io/) and MODGEN.
-Models are defined in high-level code (python) and executed in an embedded simulation framework (C++) which exposes a subset of itself as a python module.
+Neworder is a prototype microsimulation package inspired by [openm++](https://ompp.sourceforge.io/) and MODGEN.
+Models are defined in high-level code (python) and executed within an embedded simulation framework (written in C++) which exposes a subset of itself as a python module.
 (In order words the C++ framework can call python _and vice versa_).

 As python and C++ have very different memory models, it's not possible to directly share data, i.e. safely have a python object and a C++ object both referencing (and potentially modifying) the same memory location.
 However, there is a crucial exception to this: the numpy ndarray type.
 This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) pandas data frames (which do not have a native C API).